Onyx-Protocol/Onyx/Readme.md

 (Note: don’t put a trailing slash (`/`) on these paths.
 It can change the behavior of cp and put the files in the wrong place.)

+Since this is a publicy-available open source project, there are some copyright issues to keep in mind:

+1. Don't vendor packages that are licensed under any flavor of the GPL.
+2. Remember to duplicate legal notices, including licenses, patent grants, and copyrights.
+These usually sit at the top level of a Git repository, in files named `LICENSE`, `NOTICE`, `PATENTS`, or `COPYING`.
+Repositories sometimes have several of these files.
+If you're vendoring an entire Git repository, you won't have to do anything special.
+However, if you're vendoring a subdirectory of a Git repository only, **please also remember to copy any license information** that sits at the top level of the repository.

 In your commit message, include the commit hash of the upstream repo for the dependency.
 (You can find this with `git rev-parse HEAD` in